salterh/DDayPi/README.md

 ## Spec

 An interactive timeloop soundscape which presents aural opportunities for participants to find clues and answer questions in interesting ways.
-Participants should listen closely to audio clues to answer questions which change the soundscape.
-The soundscape will evolve to fit into the narrative of the ship itself; DDay -> Nightclub (repeat infinitely, or until the timeloop is broken).
+Participants should listen closely to audio clues and pay attention to their surroundings to answer questions which meaningfully change the soundscape.

 ## TODO

-- [ ] Bash script to setup Pi's with sound library & PD etc @spearse
+- [ ] Bash script to setup Pi's with sound library @spearse
 - [x] Setup OSC Message glossary/terms
 - [x] Settle on OSC networking structure
-- [x] Setup OSC in PD
 - [ ] Bash script for setting up WIFI broadcasting @spearse
 - [x] Basic sound playback
-- [ ] Sound playback with or without fading
+- [x] Sound playback with or without fading
 - [ ] Compostional structure & layering
-- [ ] \(optional) Settle on DSP tools/effects?
-- [ ] Startup script - needs to differentiate between main & subsidiary /server client

 ### OSC Message Structure